Venus Emissivity Mapper

 The Venus Emissivity Mapper (VEM) is a spectrometer for mapping the surface composition of Venus through a distinct number of atmospheric spectral windows.
-It will be one of the two payloads onboard the VERITAS mission, and represents the VenSpec-M channel of the EnVision mission's spectrometer suite.
+It will be one of the two payloads on board the VERITAS mission, and will also be the VenSpec-M channel of the EnVision mission's spectrometer suite.

 Overview

 While Earth and Venus are similar in many aspects, they evolved very differently and currently have distinct surface and atmospheric environments.
-Where Earth's surface has liquid water and is crawling with life, Venus experiences a mean surface temperature of over 400 °C, and a carbon dioxide rich atmosphere with a surface pressure of about 92 times that of Earth at sea-level.
-As of 2021, not much is known about Venus' surface composition.
-The dense atmosphere and its cloud layers are quite impermeable to visible and infrared radiation, making remote sensing a challenge.
-As the signal travels through the atmosphere, it is attenuated by absorption and scattering, and it is blurred by the emissions of the atmosphere itself.
-Observations of Venus have shown, however, that the surface can be observed through a number of narrow spectral bands.
-Using that technique, Venus Express was able to observe fresh basalt, pointing towards recent volcanic activity on the surface.
-When making use of these spectral bands to show that they indeed allow for ground measurements, the signal of these windows was at the edge of Venus Express' VIRTIS instrument's sensitive spectral range.
+Where Earth's surface has liquid water and supports life, Venus experiences a mean surface temperature of over 400 °C, and a carbon dioxide rich atmosphere with a surface pressure of about 92 times that of Earth at sea-level.

+Little is known about Venus' surface composition.
+The dense atmosphere and its cloud layers are mostly opaque to visible and infrared radiation, making remote sensing a challenge.
+As light travels through the atmosphere, it is attenuated by absorption and scattering, and it is blurred by the emissions of the atmosphere itself.
+Observations of Venus have shown that the surface can be observed through a number of narrow infrared bands.
+Using this technique Venus Express was able to observe fresh basalt, pointing towards recent volcanic activity on the surface.

+The spectral windows were at the edge of Venus Express' VIRTIS instrument's sensitive spectral range.
 VIRTIS also experienced thermal drifts and had issues with stray-light.
-This was simply because VIRTIS was not designed for ground mapping, yet it allowed for a great proof-of-concept leading to VEM's design.
+This was because VIRTIS was not designed for ground mapping, yet it allowed for a proof-of-concept leading to VEM's design.
 VEM will be the first instrument in orbit around Venus focussed solely on these spectral bands, allowing for a complete mapping of the surface composition and surface redox states.

 VEM was selected for NASA's VERITAS mission and for ESA's EnVision mission in June 2021.
 The principal investigator is Jörn Helbert, and the instrument is built by the DLR in Berlin.